simon-ritchie/apysc/docs_src/source/mouse_event_common.md

 def change_x_on_rectangle_click(
         e: ap.MouseEvent, options: dict) -> None:
     """
-    The handler will change the rectangle x-coordinate and be called when the rectangle is clicked.
+    The handler that the rectangle calls when clicked.

     Parameters
     ----------